 St. Kitts established its CBI program in 1984, making the longest standing program of its kind and the #1 supplier of second passports in the world.
-The process of citizenship acquisition can be executed with a property purchase or real estate investment of at least $400,000.
+The process of citizenship acquisition can be executed with a property purchase or real estate investment of at least $200,000/ single applicant.

 The required real estate investment may be sold after a 5-year holding period.
 There is no overseas income tax or capital gains tax in St. Kitts and Nevis.
-Citizens may travel visa-free to over 120 countries, including the United Kingdom, Ireland, Switzerland, and EU the Schengen Visa zone, in addition to Brazil.
+Citizens may travel visa-free to over 140 countries, including Switzerland, European Union countries and Schengen member states, in addition to Brazil.

 St. Kitts and Nevis, a dual-island nation in the Caribbean Sea, is part of the Leeward Islands in the Lesser Antilles.
 It is situated about 2,100 km (1,300 mi) southeast of Miami, Florida.
 The west side of the islands borders the Caribbean Sea, and the eastern coasts face the Atlantic Ocean.
 It's known for cloud-shrouded mountains and beaches; many of its former sugar plantations are now inns or atmospheric ruins.